omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality to add:
 - ?only update base workout times counted and duration at midnight?
 - add click to hide/show scaling on workout detail and instance detail pages.
-- change results create view to be function based and hide instance choice and set default to the instance that was just on.
-        - the function can take three args (request, user, uuid).
-        - can use user and uuid for url and then use uuid for finding the instance.
-        - httpresponseredirect(instance.get_absolute_url())
-        - then have two inputs, one for minutes and one for seconds. use the form to validate. then use the view to transfer into only seconds for storing in duration field.
-- have to embed in the result create page, the resultfiles create
 - order workouts on users page based on results dates or date_completed dates on instance
         - only if there are results
 - add filter on workout instance detail page to filter results by date